KTM 640 LC4 Adventure

 Fuel Capacity

-Inspired on the much bigger, Paris-Dakar winning motorcycle (KTM 990 Adventure), the 640 Dual Sport motorcycle presented by KTM retains only the good features such as versatility, agility, power and gets reed of the unnecessarily weight and size, resulting in an easy to ride all around motorcycle with plenty of power coming from the LC4 single-cylinder engine which proved successful on many KTM models (the Duke, SMC, LC4).
+The 640 Adventure presented by KTM retains only the good features such as versatility, agility, power and gets reed of the unnecessarily weight and size, resulting in an easy to ride all around motorcycle with plenty of power coming from the LC4 single-cylinder engine which proved successful on many KTM models (the Duke, SMC, LC4).

 During the time I’ve ridden KTM’s 640 Adventure I saw a new face of motorcycling and I sure loved it.
 Attraction immediately came as I jumped onto its seat and fired up the four-stroke 625cc single-cylinder motor.
 The riding position is perfect for medium sized persons, just like me, and the exhaust note is deep, making the rider well aware of where the rpm level is all the time.